Adam-Robson/graph-api/README.md

 1. Fetch and display users from Microsoft Graph API.
 2. Secure authentication using Azure AD client credentials.
 3. CORS-enabled backend for seamless API communication with the frontend.
-4. Full-stack deployment to Azure App Service.
+4. This application is not deployed to Azure App Service.

 ## Running the Project Locally